techidaily/site-youtube-tips/source/_posts/approved-earning-in-the-limelight-without-ads-a-comprehensive-guide-to-youtube-income.md

 ![meditation](https://images.wondershare.com/filmora/article-images/meditation3.png)

-From there, take your possible keywords and put them into a tool such as [Ubersuggest](https://neilpatel.com/ubersuggest/)to find other related keywords.
+From there, take your possible keywords and put them into a tool such as [Ubersuggest](https://neilpatel.com/ubersuggest/) to find other related keywords.
 This will help you create discoverable content that will catch the interest of those who will buy what you are selling.

  **2\.
 Your content must have value:** You cannot start with the Call to Action or try selling to your audience right away.
 You must first build trust and prove that what you are selling has value.